beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 1. Click the "Generate copies of new sizes button"

+Optionally choose what size(s) to check.

-There are some optional settings you can adjust depending on your server, how many new sizes you are attempting to do at once, and which way the wind is blowing.
+There are other optional settings you can adjust depending on your server, how many new sizes you are attempting to do at once, and which way the wind is blowing.
 We have attempted to set these to work optimally for most folks.
 But if your setup is a little better than most, only doing one image size at a time, or don't have too many images on the server already try turning these up.
 Conversely if you are having problems turn these down.
 Explanation of these settings is included on the page.

+= Deleting images for deleted sizes =

+1. Click "Show form"
+2. Click "Delete images of deleted sizes"

+By default "Check but don't actually delete" is selected and this will only show you what WOULD be deleted.
+If you are sure the results are what you want to delete then uncheck "Check but don't actually delete" and run it again.
+The physical image files will be removed from the server and your attachment metadate updated.
+There is no undo.
+Use at your own risk.

 == Screenshots ==

-1. First use with no new image sizes created.
+1. First use with no custom image sizes created.
 Menu item added to Media.
-2. Just after adding our first additional image size
+2. Just after adding our first additional custom image size
 3. Settings for creating new/missing image sizes
+4. Settings for deleting images for deleted sizes
-4. Message output letting us know the progress of creating new sizes
+5. Message output showing progress of creating new sizes (or simulating in this case)
-5. Using the new image size in the post media uploader
+6. Message output showing the images deleted that time around
+7. Inserting new image sizes into post/page/custom

 == Roadmap for future releases ==

-* Add the ability to delete the actual images created by the site/blog owner
+* Add ability to deleted UNUSED images (uploaded but not inserted)
+* Add ability to edit your custom sizes
+* Ajaxify and see if we can automate a little bit with some javascript
 * Add a link (or maybe the actual generate images button/form) to the Settings > Media page ** Only show if they edit the boxes after the form is submitted
-* Text domain
+* Text domain / Internationalization

 == Frequently Asked Questions ==

+= What are the italicized undeletable images sizes in my list? e.g. post-thumbnail =

+With the addition of the featured image post thumbnail feature WordPress introduced new functions for theme and plugin developers to use to add new image sizes.
+Sizes added this way do not show up to be inserted in posts/pages/custom but are created everytime an image is uploaded.
+We list them here to let you know they exist and for now to let you know we are aware of them and will not attempt to delete or edit them in anyway.

 = Is there a way to automate the creation of new image sizes instead of doing batches manually? =